nmfs-ost/FIT-committee/README.md

 # FIT-committee

-Repository for FIT committe to use for communication.
-May use for:
+Repository for the FIT committee to use for communication.
+May be used for:
  - Tracking elements of the FIT strategic plan
- - Conducting polls
+ - Conducting polls (?)
+ - Other purposes the FIT committee deems relavent.

 Under construction :construction:

+## Do I need to watch the repository?

+You can, to see all the details!
+However, watching a repository is too much information for some people, so we should assume that not everyone is watching and use tags (e.g., @k-doering-NOAA) to make sure the intended recepient gets a notification.
+We will also go over important aspects of the repository in FIT meetings and over email.

 ## Helpful Documents
 - [FIT committee purpose and roles doc](https://docs.google.com/document/d/17QNyOUledJpV_Uw7soKffRO-DIPQi9p8AjSEmXkQpQA/edit)